presslabs/z3/README.md

 gpg> quit

+# the following assumes that you have z3_backup in your gnupg public-key ring
 # perform incremental backup the latest snapshot; use gpg compressor
 z3 backup --compressor gpg --gpg-recipient z3_backup --dry-run
 # after inspectng the commands that would be executed, perform the backup
 z3 backup --compressor gpg --gpg-recipient z3_backup

+# the following assumes that you have z3_backup in your gnupg private-key ring
+# restore a dataset to a certain snapshot
+z3 restore the-part-after-the-at-sign --dry-run
+# after inspectng the commands that would be executed, perform the restore
+z3 restore the-part-after-the-at-sign
 ```

 ### Other Commands